MicrosoftDocs/azure-docs/articles/security-center/security-center-just-in-time.md

     - **Configured** - VMs that have been already been configured to support just-in-time VM access.
 For each VM, the configured tab shows:
         - the number of approved JIT requests in the last seven days
         - the last access date and time
-        - the connection details configured in the JIT policy
+        - the connection details configured
         - the last user
-    - **Not configured** - VMs that can support JIT but haven't got a policy configured.
+    - **Not configured** - VMs without JIT enabled, but that can support JIT.
 We recommend that you enable JIT for these VMs.
-    - **Unsupported** - VMs without a JIT policy and which don't support the feature.
+    - **Unsupported** - VMs without JIT enabled and which don't support the feature.
 Your VM might be in this tab for the following reasons:
       - Missing network security group (NSG) - JIT requires an NSG to be configured
       - Classic VM - JIT supports VMs that are deployed through Azure Resource Manager, not 'classic deployment'.
 [Learn more about classic vs ARM deployment models](../azure-resource-manager/management/deployment-models.md).
       - Other - Your VM might be in this tab if the JIT solution is disabled in the security policy of the subscription or the resource group, or if the VM doesn't have a public IP and doesn't have an NSG in place.